 Thank you for your interest in the English-Speaking Union National Shakespeare Competition.
-Please contact us at shakespeare@esuus.org or call 212-818-1200 ext.
-212 with any questions.
-We look forward to working with you this year!
+Please contact shakespeare@esuus.org or your local ESU Branch with any questions.
+We think teachers are the most important people in the world, and we look forward to working with you this year.